Document management system best practices

 Have you ever sat through an audit of your business, internally or externally?
 Maintaining compliance with strict record retention rules like Rule 17a that your firm adheres to requires tracking all actions within your document management solution.

-eFileCabinet also provides an internal audit trail to run reports on actions that are taking place within the eFileCabinet software.
-The audit trail can be run on an individual item in eFileCabinet or across the whole system.
+Revver also provides an internal audit trail to run reports on actions that are taking place within the Revver software.
+The audit trail can be run on an individual item in Revver or across the whole system.

 The audit trail tracks everything that happens within the software, from the time a user logs in to what the user did during their session.
 Filters can also be applied to search through the data found in the audit trail.
 The audit trail cannot be deleted or modified by its users.